MattYu/django-docker-nginx-postgres-letsEncrypt-jobBoard/README.md

 For production
 1) Make sure [Docker](https://www.docker.com/) is installed and running on the machine.
 No other installation is needed.
 2) Clone this repo and navigate to its root path, where `production.yml` is located.
-3) Make a `web.env`file (not included in the code) using `web.env.dev` file (include here) as template and in the same folder directory.
+3) Make a `web.env`file (not included in the code) using the `web.env.dev` file (include here) as template and put it in the same folder directory.
 Change the secret keys to your own production keys:
     - Add your host ip/domain name to `DJANGO_ALLOWED_HOSTS`.
 (Note that your Domain Name must be linked to your server IP address. this is outside the scope of this readme; please consult your server provider for more details.)
     - Add your [Google reCaptcha V2](https://www.google.com/recaptcha/intro/v3.html) key (make sure that your domain is in your Google Key API account's allowed list)
     - You should generate a new strong random `secret key`; this will be used for [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)).